 If there is no implementation period, when the UK withdraws from the EU the UK will become a ‘third-country’ in relation to the EU and EEA firms will no longer be able to passport into the UK.
 As such, EEA firms may need to seek authorisation in the UK to continue to access the UK market.
 Similarly, EEA investment funds will also need to seek UK recognition to continue to market in the UK.

-Under the temporary permissions regime, EEA firms currently passporting into the UK which notify us will be given permission under Part 4A of the Financial Services and Markets Act 2000 (FSMA) on a temporary basis.
+Under the temporary permissions regime, EEA firms currently passporting into the UK which notify us will be deemed to have permission under Part 4A of the Financial Services and Markets Act 2000 (FSMA) on a temporary basis.
 The scope of the permission will reflect the scope of a firm’s passporting permission pre-Brexit.

-Separate legislation will enable EEA investment funds to continue to be marketed in the UK during the regime and details of this will be published in due course.
+As above, separate legislation will enable EEA investment funds to continue to be marketed in the UK during the regime.

 Firms which can use the regime